n76/PeerVue/README.md

 make install
 ```

 Note: You only have to run this command once if you are not a developer.
-The PeerTube channel will still be installed after rebooting your Roku device.
+The PeerVue channel will still be installed after rebooting your Roku device.

 ### Bug/Crash Reports

 Did the app crash?
 Find a nasty bug?
-Use the this command to view the error log and [report it to the developers](https://github.com/n76/PeerTube/issues):
+Use the this command to view the error log and [report it to the developers](https://github.com/n76/PeerVue/issues):

 ```bash
 telnet ${ROKU_DEV_TARGET} 8085